- nmap

 msf port listener

-msfconsole -r unicorn -rc
+msfconsole -r unicorn -rcupload file

 and we have our foothold!